-More crucially, ISVs may optimise their programmes for usage with Quadro GPUs.
-This fine-tuning can result in considerable performance gains.
-Take, for example, SOLIDWORKS.
-In application performance benchmark testing, SOLIDWORKS runs about twice as well as a GeForce RTX 2070 when utilising a Quadro RTX 4000 graphics card.
+- More importantly, ISVs can optimize their programs for Quadro GPUs.
+Fine-tuning can improve performance significantly.
+Consider SOLIDWORKS.
+Application performance benchmark testing shows SOLIDWORKS running twice as fast as a GeForce RTX 2070 with a Quadro RTX 4000 graphics card.

-Some programmes benefit from much greater performance boosts: Siemens NX operates about 25 times better on the Quadro RTX 4000 than the GeForce RTX 2070.
-This degree of increase is not seen in all applications.
-It truly depends on how much the programme uses the GPU but when it is shown, it is considerable.
+- Siemens NX runs 25 times faster on the Quadro RTX 4000 than the GeForce RTX 2070.
+Not all applications increase this much.
+It depends on how much the program uses the GPU, but it is noticeable.

-GeForce and Quadro RTX GPUs are compared in three popular CAD applications: CATIA, SOLIDWORKS, and Siemens NX.
-(NVIDIA provided the image.)
+- GeForce and Quadro RTX GPUs are compared in CATIA, SOLIDWORKS, and Siemens NX.
+NVIDIA provided the image.

-Quadro graphics cards also provide more display possibilities than GeForce graphics cards.
-Quadro cards support quad-buffered stereo, a type of three-dimensional display commonly used in scientific applications such as molecular biology, and only Quadro cards support Quadro Sync, a peripheral board that synchronises outputs to a large array of displays for advertising, presentations, and the like.
+- Quadro graphics cards offer more display options than GeForce.
+Quadro cards support quad-buffered stereo, a three-dimensional display used in molecular biology, and only Quadro cards support Quadro Sync, a peripheral board that synchronizes outputs to many displays for advertising to presentations.